7 Plants That Repel Fleas & Provide Secondary Benefits You'll Love

 - Keep your grass short and rake often.
 Bag it and seal it instead of composing, they will thrive in your compost.

-- Cedar chips spread in the areas where your pets like to hang out in the yard can help, along with putting cedar chips near flowers and garden plants.
+- Cedar chips, from most types of cedar trees, spread in the areas where your pets like to hang out in the yard can help, along with putting cedar chips near flowers and garden plants.

 - Nematodes are small worms you can purchase that will help regulate by eating things that fleas thrive off of.
 They also eat fungus gnat larvae.